VOL. IV - CHAPTER 5

 - Gwendoline Ada Ede.
 Born 19 July 1897 in Brighton (Reg Gen Sept Qtr 1897 Brighton 2b 237).
 Baptised 31 October 1897.
 Father Edward was a a gas fitter and they were living at 118, Bonchurch Road, Brighton.

-- Caroline Cecilia H M Ede.
+- Caroline Cecilia Helena May Ede.
 Born 1 February 1903 in Brighton (Reg Gen March Qtr Brighton 2b 220).
+Caroline was baptised on 15 March 1903 at St Martin's, Brighton.
+They were living at 113 Bonchurch Road and Edward was a brass finisher.

 In 1911 they were living in 27, Cecil Road, Lancing, Sussex where 39 year old Edward was an electrical fitter.
 All three children are shown as "at school".

 In 1939 Edward and Ellen were living at 10 Addison Square, Worthing where Edward was a retired railway foreman.
 Their daughters Gwendoline A Ede, a "book sellers newsagents clerk" and Caroline H M Ede, a "newsagent and stationary assistant" were both single and living with their parents.
 Also at the address was John E Ede, Edward and Ellen's grandson (see below).

 Edward R Ede died in 1956 (Reg Gen March 1956 Worthing 5h 954)